dr-marek-jaskula/CsharpUniversity/EFCore/EF Core advance/QueryFilters.md

 Query Filters are filters that are set by default.

-Query Filter are defined for specific entities and thay are configured in Configuration class by the use of
+Query Filter are defined for specific entities and they are configured in Configuration class by the use of
 ```csharp
 HasQueryFilter
 ```